stevecheckoway/bltool/README.md

 This defines a very simple Animation class which can write out animation files which can be added to the Lightbuddy using `bltool.py add`

+# firmware

+The firmware in `firmware` is a modified version of the normal BlinkyTile firmware for the Lightbuddy.

+Modifications include
+- A new "next animation" command serial command
+- Animation scripts (extremely basic)

-## openocd-blinkytile.cfg
+## Animation scripts

+An animation script is a new file format that lets you control how long each regular animation plays.
+See `script.py` for details and example scripts.

+If any animation scripts are in flash, then the "next animation" button (and serial command) will move to the next script rather than the next animation.

+Since animation scripts refer to animations in order, you'll probably want to delete all files and then add normal animations in the order you want and then the scripts that will talk to them.

+# OpenOCD

-This is an OpenOCD configuration file for debugging the Lightbuddy (or programming it).
+`openocd-blinkytile.cfg` is an OpenOCD configuration file for debugging the Lightbuddy (or programming it).

 ## Reading flash